 This is Dan Abramov’s personal blog.
 He is the creator of Redux and a core team member of the React team.
 Dan has probably the most inner knowledge of how React works and is able to communicate it in a clear way with the outside world.
 Here are some quite interesting pickings:

 Tyler is a well-known React geek and maintains his own website with lots of tutorials and courses.
 He also sends a really cool React newsletter every week.
 Here are some popular posts from his blog:

 React Training is the company behind some of the most used React libraries, such as React Router and React.
 They organize React workshops on a regular basis and have some top-notch articles:

 Freecodecamp is a mega-site full of free development tutorials and certification courses, backed up by a not-for-profit organization.
 They attract lots of people trying to learn web development, and so they have a really good grasp of what is it to learn the basics:

 This is another popular site that hosts multiple tutorials and articles on web development.
 They have quite a nice layout with clean and readable code examples:

-Robin is an independant software consultant who aims to provide high-quality tutorials and quite detailed articles:
+Robin is an independent software consultant who aims to provide high-quality tutorials and quite detailed articles:

 Dave is a prominent software developer, mainly because of his great books on React and, of course, due to his awesome posts.
-I’ve chosen some nice ones here:
+I have chosen some nice ones here:

 - When to useLayoutEffect Instead of useEffect